 Stand Alone Fall Detection Service & Monthly Service

 The majority of fall detection systems work hand-in-hand with a more advanced medical alert system.
 These systems require monthly payments for equipment rental and access to a monitoring station.
 With these services, when you push your alert button, it connects you to a call center, where agents are trained to respond to medical emergencies.
 These call centers operate 24/7, so you are always able to access help.
 Many people find this service valuable, but others prefer different options.

 While most fall detection systems come with a monthly service fee, there are other options.
 ATS Elderly Fall Detection does not come with a monthly service or access to a monitoring center.
 When you purchase ATS, you buy the equipment upfront and program the device, which connects through your landline, to call designated numbers.
 This is a good option if you have friends and family members that live close to you and could respond quickly and reliably to your emergencies.
-This is a good option if you do not feel you need 24/7 monitoring and do not want to pay a monthly service fee, read our articles for more about these different options.
+This is a good option if you do not feel you need 24/7 monitoring and do not want to pay a monthly service fee.

 Most Looked-For Features With Fall Detection Sensors

 Basic packages for medical alert systems vary.
 When you add fall detection onto your service or upgrade to fall detection, you can still add more premium features to your medical alert system.
 The premium features you select depend on your needs, so it is important to evaluate them carefully.
 Here are the premium features that we determined to be the most valuable additions to a medical alert system with fall detection.